 - Technology: Gain an understanding of how technology can be used to improve business operations. market trends

 - Entrepreneurship: Learn how to start and grow a successful business.
-Examples include sales managers, marketing managers, regulatory affairs manager, management analysts, and management consultant.
+Examples include sales managers, marketing managers, regulatory affairs manager, management analysts, and also management consultant.

 Bachelor’s Degree In Business Administration